PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 16:58:00
+Last updated: 2024-04-02 16:58:34
-Random Quote: It is in the nature of things that joy arises in a person free from remorse. - The Buddha
+Random Quote: To be great is to be misunderstood. - Ralph Waldo Emerson